Adversarian/RACER/README.md

 # PyRACER

-PyRACER is the unofficial Python implementation of the RACER classification algorithm described by [Basiri et. al, 2019](https://link.springer.com/article/10.1007/s00521-017-3117-2).
+PyRACER is an unofficial Python implementation of the RACER classification algorithm described by [Basiri et. al, 2019](https://link.springer.com/article/10.1007/s00521-017-3117-2).
 RACER is designed specifically for discrete datasets and therefore uses the entropy-based MDLP discretization algorithm by [Fayyad and Irani, 1993](http://web.donga.ac.kr/kjunwoo/files/Multi%20interval%20discretization%20of%20continuous%20valued%20attributes%20for%20classification%20learning.pdf) for binary tasks and an [optimal binning strategy](https://arxiv.org/abs/2001.08025) for the multiclass case.
 [The code is also heavily documented for ease of use](https://pyracer.readthedocs.io/en/latest/).

 Please consider citing this work if you use it in an academic setting.